Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 How is data stored in Redshift?

-Can Redshift integrate with other analytics platforms?
+Can Redshift integrate with other platforms?

-Yes, Redshift architecture supports integration with visualization platforms, machine learning tools, and cloud storage services such as Amazon S3.
+Yes, Redshift integrates with visualization tools, machine learning platforms, and cloud storage services like Amazon S3.

 Conclusion